urban-tep/DDF-SDD/source/introduction/engineering.rst

 When no caption details the relationship, the default one is “uses” that denotes the usage of one or more functions of a component to another.

-Sequence Diagrams
+Sequence diagrams
 -----------------

 Sequence diagrams show a detailed flow for a specific use case or even just part of a specific use case.
 They are almost self-explanatory; they show the calls between the different objects in their sequence and can show, at a detailed level, different calls to different objects.

-Sequence Diagrams notation
+Sequence diagrams notation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 A sequence diagram has two dimensions: The vertical dimension shows the sequence of messages/calls in the time order that they occur; the horizontal dimension shows the object instances to which the messages are sent.
 Across the top of the diagram there are the class instances (objects) inside a box.
 In the box, the class instance name and class name separated by a colon" : " (e.g., myService : Service).
 If a class instance sends a message to another class instance, a line with an open arrowhead points to the receiving class instance; the name of the message/method is placed above the line.
 Optionally, for important messages, there can be a dotted line with an arrowhead pointing back to the originating class instance; with return value labeled above the dotted line.

-Deployment Diagrams
+Deployment diagrams
 -------------------

 Deployment diagrams show the configuration of run-time processing elements and the software components, processes, and objects that live on them.
 Software component instances represent run-time manifestations of code units.
 Components that do not exist as run-time entities (because they have been compiled away) do not appear on these diagrams.

-Deployment Diagrams notation
+Deployment diagrams notation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The deployment diagram shows how a system will be physically deployed in the hardware environment.
 Its purpose is to show where the different components of the system will physically run and how they will communicate with each other.
 The notation in a deployment diagram includes the notation elements used in a component diagram, with a couple of additions, including the concept of a node.
 A node represents either a physical machine or a virtual machine node (e.g., virtualized server) with the naming convention used in sequence diagrams: [instance name] : [instance type] (e.g., "server.terradue.com : Web Server").